-Paul tells the Philippian church members, and to all followers of Jesus since that time, not set our minds on earthly things and that we are only strangers and pilgrims upon earth!
+Paul tells the church members in Ephesus, and to all followers of Jesus since that time, not set our minds on earthly things and that we are only strangers and pilgrims upon earth!
+(Ephesians 2:19).
 This view or notion is at odds with the following modern dictionary explanations of earthly strangers and pilgrims, which fail to consider a celestial existence.

 ● Strangers are foreigners and resident aliens who do not belong to or are kept from the merits of citizenship in a tangible sovereign nation or place.